L3SP1NK/Utilities/README.md

 ## Utilities
-Personal script to do common task.
+Script to do common task.